oleonardodeandrade/mycontacts_jstack/README.md

-To enhance the README with the mock data, you can add an additional section to demonstrate the structure and content of the contacts array.
-Here's an updated version of the README:

 # MyContacts API

 This repository contains the MyContacts API, developed as part of the JStack Course.
 It is a powerful and efficient solution for managing contact information.
 With a comprehensive set of functions including create, read, update, and delete operations, the MyContacts API simplifies the management of contact records.